 9.160 will be offered this semester (Fall 2019).
 It is instructed by W. Xu.

 This class counts for a total of 12 credits.
 This is a graduate-level class.

-You can find more information at the MIT + 9.160 - Google Search site.
+You can find more information on MIT OpenCourseWare at the Cellular Neurophysiology site.

 © Copyright 2015 Yasyf Mohamedali